Who can use cash basis

 - cemeteries and crematoria

-If you can’t use cash basis, you’ll need to use traditional accounting to work out your taxable profits.
+If you cannot use cash basis, you’ll need to use traditional accounting to work out your taxable profits.